 Sometimes parents will request that their child be allowed to leave school at certain times during the school week to attend religious instruction.
-This is called release time, and it is okay to allow as long as the school does not run the religious classes, the religious classes are not held on school property, and the school does not encourage attendance either directly or by punishing or assigning more work to students who do not choose to attend release-time classes.
+This is called "release time," and it is okay for the school to allow this, as long as the school does not run the religious classes, the religious classes are not held on school property, and the school does not encourage attendance either directly or by punishing or assigning more work to students who do not choose to attend the religious classes.